DraconDev/volume-and-video-pro/README.md

 ## License

-[License Type] - See LICENSE file for details
+See LICENSE file for details

 ## Support